kyazdani42/anthill/README.md

 ## Notice

-this is quite early stage, right now only syncing new mail is working (no purge/expunge).
+this is quite early stage, right now only syncing new mail is working (downloading new mail and removing obsolete mails).

 ## Why